BehaviorTree/BehaviorTree.CPP/docs/tutorial_E_plugins.md

 # Plugins

-In the previous examples we linked the user-defined nodes where included and linked statically into out projects.
+In the previous examples the user-defined nodes where included and linked statically into out C++ projects.

 We used the `BehaviorTreeFactory` to registed manualy these custom TreeNodes.